PedroLuisBernardos/Recipes/pages/TandooriChicken.md

 1. Preheat the oven to <samp>180°C (355°F)</samp> for 5-6 minutes.
 1. Place the chicken on a grill over a plaque and cook for 15-20 minutes.
-1. Flip in between after 5 to 6 minutes and brush with <samp>ghee</samp>
+1. Flip in between after 5-6 minutes and brush with <samp>ghee</samp>
 1. Cook again for 6-8 minutes.
 1. Remove from the oven; brush the butter over the chicken.
 1. Place the tandoori chicken on serving plates, sprinkle some <samp>chaat masala</samp>, <samp>red chilli powder</samp> on top and serve hot.